dmaksimov/docs/advanced/app/helpers.md

 # Helpers

-Utility functions and microlibraries that are being used across the system are being stored and managed in the `/helpers` folder.
+> Utility functions and microlibraries that are being used across the App are being stored and managed in the `/helpers` folder.
 Every function is in a separate file, and is being bundled into `this.$helpers` in the `/helpers/index.js` file.

 ## Functions